jacobconley/hack-toml/README.md

 Usage
 ====

-All TOML decoders return a `DictAccess` object (see below).
+All TOML decoders return a `dict<string, nonnull>`.
 Canonically, a TOML document is an unordered list of key/value pairs.

 The following methods parse TOML: